PNadiadhara/FlowerId/README.md

-An iOS app that uses a pre-trained machine learning model to identify a flower based on a users image.
+An iOS app that uses a pre-trained machine learning model to identify a flower based on a users image and returns information from the Wikipedia API.

 ![](FlowerID.gif)